For full information on rechargeable batteries, see this page:

 Because of this, we think it may be a good idea to rest batteries after charging them.
 This advice will not be found in the usual 'reference bibles' on batteries but we see more and different reports than others.
 Therefore we now advise:

 Do not use batteries directly after charging them.
-Use a set you previously charged, and that have rested for several hours.
+Use a set you previously charged, and that have rested for an hour or so.
+You read it here first.

 This tells you what the safe maximum output current of a battery is.
 It can be expressed in two ways: